jkomoros/prompt-garden/README.md

 Required parameters:
 - `arguments` - The list of names of arguments that are expected to be passed.
 These variable names must all be prefixed with an `arg:`
+- `defaults` - Optional.
+If provided, a map of arg name to default value.
+Any argument set with a default value doesn't need to be set by callers, and if not provided will be the default value.
 - `block` - The sub-seed that will be evaluated where the environment will have `name=value`.

 #### call